Ohtu-bakteerien-tunnistuspeli/Bakteerin-tunnistuspeli/documentation/api/bakterium.md

 # Endpoint starts with: `/api/bacteria`
-Provides access to create a new bacterium and fetch all added bacteria.
+Provides access to create a new bacterium, modify and delete an existing bacterium object, and fetch all added bacteria.

 ## `GET /api/bacteria/`
-This "/" -endpoint provides a list of all added bacteria.
+This endpoint retuns a list of all added bacteria.

 |Header|value|
 |Content-Type |application/json|
 |Status Code|200 OK|

 Response body contains array of Backterium objects:
 `[